-We have two reportable segments: IoT Products & Services and IoT Solutions.
-IoT Products & Services is structured to include four operating segments, each with a segment manager.
+We in the third quarter of fiscal 2024, we restructured our management structure to appoint a single segment manager over IoT Products & Services and a single manager over IoT Solutions.
+As a result we have two operating segments.
+These two operating segments also serve as our reportable segments: IoT Products & Services and IoT Solutions.
+IoT Products & Services Each operating segment is structured to include four operating segments, each with now led by a single segment manager.
 These four operating segments are Cellular Routers, Console Servers, OEM Solutions and Infrastructure Management.
 IoT Products & Services derives revenue from the sale of connectivity products and solutions.
-These products and solutions include enclosed router devices in Cellular Routers, enclosed devices for edge computing and data center applications in Console Servers, chip modules in OEM Solutions and sensors in Infrastructure Management, as well as our cloud based remote manager application and extended support and monitoring of devices sold.
-IoT Solutions is comprised of two operating segments, SmartSense and Ventus.
+These products services that help original equipment manufacturers ("OEMs"), enterprise and solutions include enclosed router devices in Cellular Routers, enclosed devices for edge computing government customers create and data center applications in Console Servers, chip modules in OEM Solutions and sensors in Infrastructure Management, as well as our cloud based remote manager application and extended support and monitoring of devices sold, deploy, secure IoT Solutions is comprised of two operating segments, SmartSense and Ventus. connectivity solutions.
 IoT Solutions derives revenue from the sale of monitoring and networking service solutions.
-These solutions include wireless condition-based monitoring services in SmartSense and Managed Network-as-a-Service ("MNaas") in Ventus.
+These solutions include wireless condition-based monitoring software-based services in SmartSense and Managed Network-as-a-Service ("MNaaS") in Ventus.

 The operating segments included in each reportable segment have similar qualitative and quantitative factors, which allow us to aggregate them under each reportable segment.
-The qualitative factors include similar nature of products and services, production process, type or class of customers and methods used to distribute the products.
-The quantitative factors include similar economic characteristics.
+The qualitative factors include similar nature that are enabled through the use of products and services, production process, type or class of customers and methods used to distribute the products.
+The quantitative factors include similar economic characteristics, connected devices that utilize cellular communications.

 Our CEO is our Chief Operating Decision Maker ("CODM").
-The measure the CODM uses to measure profitability within our IoT Products & Services reportable segment is segment operating income and segment operating income as a percentage of revenue.
-IoT Products & Services segment operating income excludes certain costs that are directly attributable to reportable segments, which are unallocated to the operating segments.
+The measure measures the CODM uses to measure profitability within our IoT Products & Services reportable segment is segment operating income and segment operating income as a percentage each of revenue.
+IoT Products & Services segment operating income excludes certain costs that are directly attributable to our reportable segments which are unallocated to the operating segments.
 These costs are primarily inventory adjustments on component balances that are common and shared by all operating segments within the IoT Products & Services reportable segment.